awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

 # Authorizing Amazon Redshift to access other AWS services on your behalf<a name="authorizing-redshift-service"></a>

 Some Amazon Redshift features require Amazon Redshift to access other AWS services on your behalf\.
-For example, the [COPY](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) and [UNLOAD](https://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) commands can load or unload data into your Amazon Redshift cluster using an Amazon Simple Storage Service \(Amazon S3\) bucket\.
+For example, the [COPY](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) and [UNLOAD](https://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) commands can load or unload data into your Amazon Redshift cluster using an Amazon S3 bucket\.
+The [CREATE EXTERNAL FUNCTION](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_EXTERNAL_FUNCTION.html) command can invoke an AWS Lambda function using a scalar Lambda user\-defined function \(UDF\)\.
 Amazon Redshift Spectrum can use a data catalog in Amazon Athena or AWS Glue\.
 For your Amazon Redshift clusters to act on your behalf, you supply security credentials to your clusters\.
 The preferred method to supply security credentials is to specify an AWS Identity and Access Management \(IAM\) role\.
 For COPY and UNLOAD, you can provide AWS access keys\.

 Following, find out how to create an IAM role with the appropriate permissions to access other AWS services\.
-You also need to associate the role with your cluster and specify the Amazon Resource Name \(ARN\) of the role when you execute the Amazon Redshift command\.
-For more information, see [Authorizing COPY, UNLOAD, and CREATE EXTERNAL SCHEMA operations using IAM roles](copy-unload-iam-role.md)\.
+You also need to associate the role with your cluster and specify the Amazon Resource Name \(ARN\) of the role when you run the Amazon Redshift command\.
+For more information, see [Authorizing COPY, UNLOAD, CREATE EXTERNAL FUNCTION, and CREATE EXTERNAL SCHEMA operations using IAM roles](copy-unload-iam-role.md)\.

+In addition, a superuser can grant the ASSUMEROLE privilege to specific users and groups to provide access to a role for COPY and UNLOAD operations\.
+For information, see [GRANT](https://docs.aws.amazon.com/redshift/latest/dg/r_GRANT.html) in the *Amazon Redshift Database Developer Guide*\.

 ## Creating an IAM role to allow your Amazon Redshift cluster to access AWS services<a name="authorizing-redshift-service-creating-an-iam-role"></a>